AnFD99/auth-form/README.md

 # Authentification app
-App built to improve React and TypeScript skills
+The app built to improve React and TypeScript skills

 The app works  on this [link](https://auth-app-p13j.onrender.com)